CoolCat467/fix-lwjgl/README.md

 # fix-lwjgl
-Fix LWJGL (Light Weight Java Game Library) version used in Minecraft for ARM devices
+Fix which LWJGL (Light Weight Java Game Library) version is used in Minecraft for ARM devices

 <!-- BADGIE TIME -->